BlazedFir511/EE322/README.md

 # Kavin Mohan's EE322 Repository
 ## For Design VI
 > I am a 3/4 Electrical Engineer with a concentration in Robotics and Control.
+My goal this semester is to do an individual project.
+I need something to expand my knowledge in this field, especially since we have not had a lab in three semesters.
+This can be a software-based project, but programming hardware can also be an option.
 >  - Kavin Mohan
 ---
 Fun Fact: I'm __not__ Indian